AaltoRSE/speech2text/docs/source/user_guide.md

 >```
 > This is equal to not running the `export EMAIL=my.name@aalto.fi command` command in the first place.
 However, receiving the notifications is recommended.

-Finally, submit all the audio files in your folder (remember to replace `my-audio-folder` with the name of the folder you just uploaded) with
+Finally, submit all the audio files in your folder to the Triton job queue (remember to replace `my-audio-folder` with the name of the folder you just uploaded) with
 ```
-cd $WRKDIR && speech2text my-audio-folder
+speech2text $WRKDIR/my-audio-folder
 ```

-This command

-- changes directory to your work directory (if not already there)

-- loops through all audio files in the audio folder and submits a speech2text job for each of them to the Triton queue

 The command outputs information about the submission, for example: